remil1000/sparta-jcci/README.md

 The `wadl_capabilities.xml` resource endpoint and name is updated on the fly, no need to edit it (see the exposed host, port and org above)

+You can also check `role-sparta-jcci-docker/` for an example deployment